-- a) Splayed conduit configurations. - b) Made with conduit terminators or conduit end bells.
-Conduit terminators or end bells shall be cast (encased) in the MH walls at the time the concrete is installed. - c) Constructed with full 20 feet conduit sections for a minimum distance of 12 m from the MH/CO entrance.
-If it is necessary to use shorter lengths (less than full 20 feet sections) of conduit, they must be installed more than 40 feet away from the MH/CO wall on undisturbed soil. - d) Installed so that conduits are separated from each other, both horizontally and vertically, a minimum of 50 mm in the MH or central office wall. - e) Installed so that the nearest side of the MH main entrance conduits are located 1500 mm from the inside surface of the adjacent MH wall (side wall), refer to SASD: AA-036794.
+- Splayed conduit configurations. a) - Made with conduit terminators or conduit end bells. b) Conduit terminators or end bells shall be cast (encased) in the MH walls at the time the concrete is installed.
+Ensure that the MH opening/duct terminator shall not be covered by a concrete. - Constructed with full 20 feet conduit sections for a c) minimum distance of 12 m from the MH/CO entrance.
+If it is necessary to use shorter lengths (less than full 20 feet sections) of conduit, they must be installed more than 40 feet away from the MH/CO wall on undisturbed soil.

+- d) Installed so that conduits are separated from each other, both horizontally and vertically, a minimum of 38 mm in the MH or telecommunications/central office/central control building wall, refer to SASD: AA-036373. - Installed so that the nearest side of the MH main e) entrance conduits are located 1500 mm from the inside surface of the adjacent MH wall (side wall), refer to SASD: AA-036794.